MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/travelqueryinsightreportcolumn.md

 description: Defines the attributes and performance statistics columns that you can include in the travel query insight report.
 ---
 # TravelQueryInsightReportColumn Value Set - Reporting
-Defines the attributes and performance statistics columns that you can include in the travel query insight report.
+*Not everyone has this feature yet.
+If you don't, don't worry.
+It's coming soon.* Defines the attributes and performance statistics columns that you can include in the travel query insight report.

 ## Syntax
 ```xml